khitishpradhan/proxima-journey/project-plan.md

 - View of a Launch Simulation with location specific POV, with information about each stages.
 - View of Sun(location specific POV)

+🌌 Future Plans for other planets :
+- Creating Solar system with SUN, planets and moons(later stage.)
+  - Planets being in the relative position to the SUN, according to close to real-time data.
+- Having planets and moons as destinations.

 ## Status

 ### ✅ Done: